shopware/docs/guides/plugins/plugins/plugin-base-guide.md

 * The author
 * The used license
 * The current plugin version
+* The required dependencies
 * ... and a few more

 This file can also be read by [Composer](https://getcomposer.org/), but that's not part of this guide.
-Another information you'll have to add in there: The `type` has to be `shopware-platform-plugin`, so Shopware can safely recognize your plugin as such.
+Further information you'll have to add in there: The `type` has to be `shopware-platform-plugin`, so Shopware can safely recognize your plugin as such and the `require` field must include at least `shopware/core`, to check for compatibility.

 Here's an example `composer.json` for this guide, which will do the trick: